 Risks of having bed bugs on the couch?

-You are facing bed bugs infestation issue in your couch; please be well aware of some specific things
+You are facing bed bugs infestation on your couch; please be well aware of some specific things.

 - Allergic and asthmatic symptoms

-Bed bugs are a very harmful creature; if you think to ignore these bugs, then you are going to be a patient of allergy.
+Bed bugs are a very harmful creature; if you think to ignore these bugs, you will be a patient of allergy.
 You need to resolve this problem by trying home remedies for bed bugs, chemical treatment, or herbal treatment for bugs.

 One Small Request

 If you think this is helpful for someone any day around, please give it a share.
 Your share is significant to help it grow and a reward of my sincere efforts.
 You can comment below if you have any suggestions for the betterment of this blog.